ounols/jekyll-blog/post-template/url-based-posting.md

 **If git operations fail:**
 - Verify all files are properly added
 - Check commit message format
+- Ensure branch was created successfully
+- Check if branch name is valid (no special characters)

+**If PR creation fails:**
+- Verify `gh` CLI is available
+- Check if branch was pushed successfully
-- Ensure on correct branch (master)
+- Ensure base branch (master) exists
+- Verify GitHub permissions are correct

 ## VARIABLE HANDLING